-And these are among 36 million hospitalizations every year—mind you, that’s more than the entire population of Texas—roughly 30 percent of them are adults under 65, according to the Agency for Healthcare Research and Quality.
+And these are among over 36 million hospitalizations every year—mind you, that’s more than the entire population of Texas!

 If you’re in that under-65 crowd, you probably still have to make ends meet.
 But hospitalization can put people out of work, even as everyday expenses come due.
 How do you keep the lights on when you’re unable to make money?